Tenderloin Merchants Association

 TEDP’s Small Business Assistance program connects Tenderloin business owners to the resources they need to survive, grow, and prosper in the face of the enormous obstacles created by cultural and linguistic isolation, undercapitalization, and real estate pressure from San Francisco’s growing economy.

-TEDP’s Small Business Assistance program connects Tenderloin business owners to the resources they need to survive, grow, and prosper in the face of the enormous obstacles created by cultural and linguistic isolation, undercapitalization, and real estate pressure from San Francisco’s exploding economy.
-In partnership with the City of San Francisco, TEDP achieves these objectives by building the trust necessary to work closely with business owners, evaluate business practices, and mutually develop a plan for growth.
+In partnership with the City of San Francisco, TEDP builds the trust necessary to work closely with business owners, evaluate business practices, and mutually develop a plan for growth.
 TEDP connects small businesses to new technology and resources that will help them grow and offer referrals to specialized providers that can improve the operations of Tenderloin businesses.
 In providing these services, TEDP bridges language barriers within the Tenderloin’s multiethnic business community to establish direct and ongoing communication with business owners.
 TEDP continues to support sustainable small business growth in the Tenderloin with $40,000 in total investment for January 2018.

 Kiva Trustee Loans